Soy Sauce Marinated and Grilled Pork Liempo Recipe

-Filipinos are not in want of pork recipes as we have a variety.
+Filipinos aren’t lacking in pork recipes, as we have a huge variety.

-One of this is Grilled Pork Liempo recipe which is usually seen in celebrations and in eateries all over the country as well as a viand for lunch and dinner.
+One of these is the grilled pork liempo recipe, which is usually seen in celebrations and eateries all over the country, as well as a viand for lunch and dinner.

-However, chop this up and you can also serve it as a beer match with your drinking friends.
+However, chop this up, and you can also serve it with beer for your drinking friends.